-It is because of the generosity of our donors that Nationwide Children’s a world-renowned pediatric healthcare institution.
+It is because of the generosity of our donors that Nationwide Children’s is a world-renowned pediatric healthcare institution.
 We are at the threshold of some truly extraordinary work.
 On one side stands our past and present – an institution conducting remarkable research and providing the best treatment options available to children and their families.
 On the other side lies our future, our aspirations.
 A place where existing limitations in pediatric healthcare are not only stretched but broken.
 A place when excellence is merely the foundation for something bigger.
 We are proud to be in this position; one we could not have achieved without the support of our closest friends and partners.

 Dale and Amy Earnhardt